mirnahabib/mirnahabib/README.md

 - 👋 Hi, I’m @mirnahabib
-- 👀 I’m in computer engineering
+- 👀 I’m a Computer Engineer
-- 🌱 I’m currently learning ... assembly 8086
 - 📫 How to reach me ... mirnahabib1222000@gmail.com

 <!---